-This is to acknowledge that my student and I have received a copy of the STEM Prep Elementary Family-Student Handbook for the 2023-24 school year.
+This is to acknowledge that my student and I have received a copy of the STEM Prep Elementary Family-Student Handbook for the 2024-25 school year.
 We understand that it sets forth the terms and conditions of student enrollment, as well as the duties, responsibilities, and obligations of students.
-We understand and agree that it is our responsibility to read the Family-Student Handbook and to abide by the rules, policies, standards set forth within including the dress code and the school-family compact signed during the initial orientation process.
+MWe understand and agree that it is our responsibility to read the Family-Student Handbook and to abide by the rules, policies, standards set forth within including the dress code and the school-family compact signed during the initial orientation process.
 We further understand that the student/parent handbook may be changed during the school year as necessary and that when we are notified of any changes, it is our responsibility to follow the revised policies.

-Student's Name: Student's Grade:
+Principal's Signature Principal's Name (Printed)

-Date:/
+Gilliane Haver Hol l Gilliane Haver Holt

 Parent/Guardian's Signature Parent/Guardian's Name (Printed)

-Gilliane Holt Gilliane Holt
+Date://

-Principal's Signature Principal's Name (Printed)
+Student's Name: Student's Grade: